When and How to Cut the Ties of Bad Family Relationships

 - It causes enough stress that it affects important aspects/areas of your life, like work or home life.

-- You find yourself spending a lot of time thinking about the sour relationship and losing sleep over it.
+- You find yourself spending a lot of time thinking about, ruminating about the sour relationship and losing sleep over it.
 Don't underestimate how lack of sleep and stress effect your health.

 - The relationship is one-sided when there is no valid reason why there isn't some effort made by the other person.